jammln/No-MilliSecond/ReadMe.md

 first : Copy and Paste

-second : use Nm Function
+second : use NM Function

 third : Have Fun